12 RAVPower and TaoTronics Deals You Can't Pass Up

 This little multipurpose device does a bunch of things.
 You can use it to easily back up files from a smartphone or tablet to external storage, use it as a portable travel router, transfer data between drives, and share media between multiple devices.

 On top of that, it’s even got a 6,700mAh battery pack to recharge your smartphone on the go.
 If any or all of that sounds useful, especially for creative professionals and those who work on the go, then the RAVPower FileHub might be right up your alley.
-It’s $10 off when you clip the Amazon coupon, bringing the price to $46.
+It’s $42 right now on Amazon.

 Some other portable power banks pack in a lot more juice, but if you want something pocket-sized, then RAVPower’s 10,000mAh battery brick should do the trick.

 It’s only a little bit thicker than a smartphone itself and it’ll hold upwards of two full charges for most top smartphones today.
 The size makes it ideal for carrying around while traveling, plus you can even charge your phone while wandering along and using it—just make sure to carry a cord.
-It’s down to just $12 right now on Amazon, from a list price of $20.
+It’s down to just $18 right now on Amazon.